In this article, we will cover best practices to prevent water damage on your Rhombus cameras. Topics included in this article are:

 R400

-There is also water-absorbing material that helps prevent the cable from jostling around and potentially giving way to water droplets.
-This is the entry point where moisture can build up and potentially get inside the camera causing damage.
-This is why the silica packets are critical here.
+Water-absorbing material also helps prevent the cable from jostling around and potentially giving way to water droplets.
+This is the entry point where moisture can build up and potentially get inside the camera, causing damage.
+Ensure silica packets remain inside the camera's dome, as they will assist in preventing water damage.

-Below demonstrates what a sideways-mounted gasket looks like on the R400.
+The image below demonstrates a sideways-mounted gasket on the R400.

 R500/R510